 - Starting out with woodcarving is simple.
 You won't need a big workshop, expensive tools, or tons of wood.
 Just beginner carving tools, a block of wood, a few accessories, and some safety equipment.

-GET THE RIGHT TOOLS FIRST
+BEGIN WITH THE RIGHT TOOLS

 Also, the perfect wood carving tool set for beginners: